 Helsby High School uses The Sharp System, an online confidential and anonymous reporting system.
 Sharp stands for: School Help Advice Reporting Page system.
-We are working alongside Cheshire Police and our local PCSO’s John Kopczyk and Neil Flanagan with this system not only in school, but also in the local community.
+We are working alongside Cheshire Police and our local PCSO’s Lauren Davies and Neil Flanagan with this system not only in school, but also in the local community.
 Students can report any issue that is causing them a problem in or out of school and the local community can use the system to report on any worrying incidents that may have taken place out of school involving students from Helsby High School.
-Any report that is made is checked by the school and will be dealt with by either the Key Stage or Year Leaders in school and the PCSO’s outside of school.
+Any report that is made is checked by the school and will be dealt with by either the Student Support Coordinators or Progress and Pastoral Leaders in school and the PCSO’s outside of school.
 Helsby High School is confident that this system, along with the traditional method of reporting face to face will be of extra benefit to our students and the local community.

 What is bullying?

 (This information has come from the NSPCC website)

 Bullying is hurtful behaviour, usually repeated over a long period of time.
 It can happen at and outside of school, such as on the way to school or in clubs and groups.

 Types of bullying include: